davisjam/vuln-regex-detector/README.md

 # Getting started

+## Local queries

 1. Set the environment variable `VULN_REGEX_DETECTOR_ROOT` to wherever you cloned the repo.
 2. Run the `configure` script to install dependencies and build the detectors.
 3. Use the scripts in `bin`.
 See their [README](https://github.com/davisjam/vuln-regex-detector/blob/master/bin/README.md) for details.

+## Remote queries

+If you don't want to install and run the detectors locally, you can use the [vuln-regex-detector npm module](https://www.npmjs.com/package/vuln-regex-detector).
+This module queries a server hosted at Virginia Tech running the `src/cache/server` code.

+See [the corresponding README](https://github.com/davisjam/vuln-regex-detector/tree/master/src/cache) for more details.

 # How it works